opendatamesh-initiative/odm-specification-dpdescriptor/docs/quickstart/interface.md

 - `depreceationPolicy` ([Specification Extension Point](../resources/specifications/last.md#specificationExtensionPoint)): This is the deprecation policy adopted for the given set of services.
 A policy description and a pointer to external documentation can be provided.
 Moreover, other fields with **"x-" prefix** can be added to provide further informations as needed (ex. `x-deprecation-period`).
 	- `description` (**string**): This is a general description of the deprecation policy.
 	- `externalDocs` ([External Resource Object](../resources/specifications/last.md#externalResourceObject)): This is a pointer to external documentation that describe in more detail the deprecation policy.
-- `slo`: ([Specification Extension Point): These are the _service_ level objectives (SLO)* supported by the given set of services.
+- `slo`: ([Specification Extension Point](../resources/specifications/last.md#specificationExtensionPoint)): These are the _service_ level objectives (SLO)* supported by the given set of services.
 An SLO description and a pointer to external documentation can be provided.
-Moreover, other fields with **"x-" prefix** can be added to provide further informations as needed (ex. `x-availability`, `x-responsetime`, etc...).
+Moreover, other fields with **"x-" prefix** can be added to provide further information as needed (ex. `x-availability`, `x-responsetime`, etc...).
 	- `description` (**string**): This is a general description of the supported SLO
-	- `externalDocs` ([External Resource Object](../resources/specifications/last.md#externalResourceObject)): This is a pointer to external documentation that describe in more detail the supported SLO.
+	- `externalDocs` ([External Resource Object](../resources/specifications/last.md#externalResourceObject)): This is a pointer to external documentation that describes in more detail the supported SLO.

-The [Promises Object](../resources/specifications/last.md#promises-object) can be extended with other fields with **"x**-" prefix** as needed.
+The [Promises Object](../resources/specifications/last.md#promises-object) can be extended with other fields with **"x-" prefix** as needed.

 ### Example
 The promises of the following example describe a datastore service that exposes one table (i.e. `trip_status`) composed of two columns (i.e. `id` and `status`) stored on a *Postgress DB* hosted in *AWS Cloud*.
 The description of the API is provided using a custom standard that is a simplified version of the *DataStore API Specification*.
 Both `depreceationPolicy` and `slo` fields use custom properties to provide more info respectively on the deprecation period duration (i.e. `x-deprecation-period`) and the service level indicators supported (i.e. `x-operationalSlo`  and `x-qualitySlo`)